 Now, what do you do with the list of things you’ve written?
 I prioritise the items on my list.
 I try to put items in categories if there are more than 10 things on my list as it becomes unwieldy.
 Next, I pick only ONE thing to do today.
 I pick a second thing to work on only if I’m done with the first.
 This is so I don’t have three things on the go and all of them unfinished.

-Schedule time to work
+Schedule time to work when overwhelmed

 Wake up early to work

-Another thing I’ve done is to start waking up early to work.
+Another thing I’ve done is to start waking up early to write.
 This might not work for everybody so being really aware of when you have the most energy and when you’re most inspired is important.

 One school of thought that’s circling around is imagining your willpower as a bucket.
 When you wake up in the morning, your bucket of willpower is full.
 Throughout the day, you slowly use up your willpower by making decisions, solving complex problems and being really patient with your kids.
 And by the time the kids are in bed, you have very little willpower left to work on things that matter to you.
 The idea of waking up early is so that with more willpower, you can focus better on the task at hand.
 If you’re on the fence and need some inspiration, here’s Robin Sharma’s viral video on how to wake up early.